-The Articles of Association impose no restrictions on the transferability of the shares of the Company, and neither are there any restrictions on voting rights pursuant to the Articles of Association or regulations.
+The bylaws impose no restrictions on the transferability of the shares of the Parent Company, and neither are there any restrictions on voting rights pursuant to the bylaws or regulations.

-11. Managing bodies, Board of Directors
+13. Governance bodies, Board of Directors

 Appointment of directors

 The directors are appointed (i) upon proposal by the Appointments and Remuneration Committee, in the case of independent directors, and (ii) following a report by said Committee in the case of other directors, by the General Shareholders' Meeting or by the Board of Directors in accordance with the provisions of the Spanish Companies Law.